devosmitachatterjee2018/Python---Classes-and-Objects/README.md

 ## Classes ##

-Classes are used to create objects that encapsulate data and methods related to a specific entity.
+Classes are used to define blueprints for creating objects that encapsulate attributes (variables) and methods (functions) related to a specific entity.

+## Objects ##

+Objects are referred to as specific instances of a class.

+## Methods ##

+Methods are functions defined within a class that are used to perform operations on the object's data.

-## Code ##
+## Example Code ##

 ```
 class Car: